huggingface/blog/matryoshka.md

 * Link to the model: [tomaarsen/mpnet-base-nli-matryoshka](https://huggingface.co/tomaarsen/mpnet-base-nli-matryoshka)

-Feel free to experiment with using different values for `matryoshka_dim` and observing how that affects the similarities.
+Feel free to experiment with using different values for `matryoshka_dim` and observe how that affects the similarities.
 You can do so either by running this code locally, on the cloud such as with [Google Colab](https://colab.research.google.com/#fileId=https%3A//huggingface.co/tomaarsen/mpnet-base-nli-matryoshka/blob/main/inference.ipynb), or by checking out the [demo](#demo).

 References: